MysteryPancake/Houdini-Fun/README.md

 KineFX often whinges when skeletons are cyclic.
 There's a [good section on CGWiki](https://www.tokeru.com/cgwiki/HoudiniKinefx.html#rig_from_labs_straight_skeleton) to fix this, but it only works if there truly aren't cycles.

+If the skeleton actually has cycles, you'll need to detect and cut them.

 <img src="./images/cycle_detection.png?raw=true" height="400">

-If the skeleton actually has cycles, you'll need to detect and cut them.
-I turned this into a HDA, but you can use the VEX below:
+I made a HDA for this, but otherwise you can use the VEX below:

 ```js
 // Depth first search to detect graph cycles for cutting